neilspell/Bootstrap/Day 1 - Introduction.md

 ````
 I've given you a little hint in this piece of code as to what your next assignment will be...can you figure it out? 🛰️

-### Task 3 - Adding Columns of Text
+### Task 3 - Adding Columns of Text 🏛️
 Next we are going to create columns of text across our webpage.

-- Bootstrap's grid system allows up to 12 columns across the page.
+- Bootstrap's grid system allows up to **12 columns** across the page.
-- If you do not want to use all 12 column individually, you can group the columns together to create wider columns:
+- If you do not want to use all 12 columns individually, you can group the columns together to create wider columns:
 ![image](https://github.com/ross-bish/Bootstrap/assets/83789503/7dab612e-d402-4696-ae0e-0285b8c8e077)